cyneuro/bmtool/docs/examples/synapses.md

 - Visualization of synaptic responses
 - Parameter fitting to match experimental data

+The Synapses module provides two different tutorials for chemical synapse tuning:

-The [Synaptic Tuner](notebooks/synapses/synaptic_tuner/synaptic_tuner.ipynb) tutorial demonstrates how to use BMTool to interactively tune chemical synapses.
+The [BMTK Chemical Synapse Tuner](notebooks/synapses/synaptic_tuner/bmtk_chem_syn_tuner.ipynb) tutorial demonstrates how to use BMTool to interactively tune chemical synapses within BMTK networks.
 In this notebook, you'll learn:

-- How to set up and configure chemical synapses
+- How to set up and configure chemical synapses in BMTK models
+- How to switch between different network connections for tuning
-- How to adjust synapse parameters and observe responses
+- How to adjust synapse parameters and observe responses in a network context
-- How to fit synaptic parameters to target response profiles
+- How to use the optimizer to automatically fit synaptic parameters

+The [Neuron Chemical Synapse Tuner](notebooks/synapses/synaptic_tuner/neuron_chem_syn_tuner.ipynb) tutorial shows how to tune chemical synapses using pure NEURON models.
+This notebook covers:

+- How to set up chemical synapses with detailed configuration
+- How to manually tune synapse parameters outside of BMTK
+- How to work with different synapse types (facilitating, depressing, etc.)
-- How to implement the tuned synapses in your models
+- How to implement custom synaptic mechanisms

 The [Gap Junction Tuner](notebooks/synapses/gap_junction_tuner/gap_junction_tuner.ipynb) tutorial shows how to configure and optimize electrical synapses.
 This notebook covers: